 Buying interest for coins, rounds, and bars was literally off the charts for much of the past decade.
 A wave of tuned-in people responded to repeated warning signals by aggressively building their stash.

 For years now, one extraordinary event has followed another – Quantitative Easing, geopolitical turmoil, institutional fraud, you name it.
 However, the lifecycle of news events keeps growing shorter as fatigue takes its toll.
-Investors are finding it harder to stay engaged on big stories.
+Investors are finding it harder to stay engaged in big stories.
 Brexit, as a recent example, may well signal the end of the European Union and the euro, but its significance among investors faded within days.

 This is compounded by the fact that markets are heavily managed to avoid immediate turmoil and postpone the consequences.
 Central bankers intervene everywhere, always ready to start buying whenever the headlines cry for investors to sell.

-It is both tiring and frustrating to continue reacting to headlines, particularly when interventionists and high frequency trading algorithms stand ready to punish anyone who takes evasive maneuvers.
+It is both tiring and frustrating to continue reacting to headlines, particularly when interventionists and high-frequency trading algorithms stand ready to punish anyone who takes evasive maneuvers.

 Investors Sitting in Cash for Protection Are Fooling Themselves